Nikola-Ostojic/Space-Invaders/README.md

 # distribuirani
-Distribuirani Igrica

 Space Invaders game made using PyQt5.

-Single Player and Multiplayer enabled.
+Single Player and Multiplayer.

+# Built By

+Python and PyQt5

+# Created By

+Marko Erdeljan, Nikola Ostojic, Dimitrije Bajagic and Milos Milovanovic for faculty course.